ten-protocol/go-ten/docs/_docs/testnet/deploying-a-smart-contract.md

 Because Ten provides full privacy, the details of your transaction are encrypted and only visible to you, as the holder of your wallet's private key.

-Now head over to the [ObscuroScan page](https://docs.obscu.ro/testnet/obscuroscan/) to see how you can view the transaction details.
+Now head over to the [TenScan page](https://docs.obscu.ro/testnet/obscuroscan/) to see how you can view the transaction details.